s-ccs/FreeViewingMSCOCO/experiment/README.md

 # FreeViewingMSCOCO

-This is a free-viewing EEG-ET experiment written using Opensesame.
+This is a free-viewing EEG-ET experiment written using [OpenSesame](https://osdoc.cogsci.nl/).

 ## Installation 👩‍💻